Burkburnett ISD Develops a Community-Based Accountability System

 Our schools are full of students who possess unique characteristics that make them individuals.
 We have to do better and implement an accountability system that honors our students for who they are and recognizes their growth.
 The current system only assesses the four core academic areas and excludes critical domains such as fine arts, career and technical education, athletics, foreign languages, and other electives.
 True accountability incorporates all of these areas, respects the creativity and passion of individual students, and celebrates the whole child.

-Our Community-Based Accountability System will include multiple, comprehensive measures that will provide evidences that accurately reflect our students’ experiences in relation to the expectations of our community.
-For school year 2021-2022, our system will report progress according to the following CBAS pillars:
+Our Community-Based Accountability System includes multiple, comprehensive measures that provide evidence that accurately reflects our students’ experiences in relation to the expectations of our community.
+For school year 2023-2023, our system will report progress according to the following CBAS pillars:

 - Student Learning and Progress